 - Picnic Areas and Tables

 - Camping Area

-There are 4 walking and hiking trails so you can explore the park and its splendid views.
-These are mostly suitable for rambling and most levels of fitness, although the Great View Walk is to the top of the hill and includes some steeper climbs (you can walk out from this walk to Ridgemount Road if you have organised transport from that end).
-New track markers are now installed.
+- 4 walking and hiking trails - the lower walks are suitable for rambling and most levels of fitness; however, the Great View Walk to the top of the hill includes some steep climbs requiring good fitness.
+(You can walk out from this walk to Ridgemount Road if you have organised transport from that end).
+Track markers show the way.

 - Please take your rubbish away with you

 - Lock your vehicle and take valuables with you